khalidbelk/awesome-backend/README.md

 - [MongoDB](https://github.com/mongodb/mongo) : an open-source, document-oriented database management system.
 - [Apache CouchDB](https://github.com/apache/couchdb) : an open-source document database that collects and stores data in JSON-based document formats.
-- [Redis](https://github.com/redis/redis) : an open source, in-memory, key-value store that is used primarily as an application cache or quick-response database.
+- [Redis](https://github.com/redis/redis) : an open-source, in-memory, key-value store that is used primarily as an application cache or quick-response database.

 **Other Databases**